Linearly-constrained nonsmooth optimization for training autoencoders: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we evaluate the numerical performance of our proposed SPG method for training the autoencoders.
 We first introduce the implementation details including the default settings for the parameters and the test problems.
-Then we report the numerical comparison among our SPG with a few state-of-the-art SGD based approaches, including the Adam~\cite{kingma2014adam}, the Adamax~\cite{kingma2014adam}, the Adadelata~\cite{zeiler2012adadelta}, the Adagrad~\cite{duchi2011adaptive}, the AdagradDecay~\cite{duchi2011adaptive}, and the Vanilla SGD~\cite{cramir1946mathematical}.
-All the numerical experiments in this section are performed on a workstation with one Intel (R) Xeon (R) Silver 4110CPU (at 2.10GHz $\times$ 32) and 384GB of RAM running MATLAB R2018b under Ubuntu 18.10.}
+Then we report the numerical comparison among our SPG with a few state-of-the-art SGD based approaches, including the Adam~\cite{kingma2014adam}, the Adamax~\cite{kingma2014adam}, the Adadelata~\cite{zeiler2012adadelta}, the Adagrad~\cite{duchi2011adaptive}, the AdagradDecay~\cite{duchi2011adaptive}, and the Vanilla SGD~\cite{cramir1946mathematical}. { Our numerical experiments will use both synthetic datasets and real dataset.} All the numerical experiments in this section are performed on a workstation with one Intel (R) Xeon (R) Silver 4110CPU (at 2.10GHz $\times$ 32) and 384GB of RAM running MATLAB R2018b under Ubuntu 18.10.}